TheAEkpo/agnesekpo.com/_posts/2025-05-04-Predictions vs. Prescription.md

 ![Prescription vs Prediction](/assets/images/prescriptions-vs-predictions.gif){: .align-center}
 *Pharmacy meets Data Science Gif generated with Sora*

-You know you've taken an unexpected turn in your career when your daily concerns shift from *"Will this antibiotic cause kidney failure?"* to \"Will this loop crash my machine?"
+You know you've taken an unexpected turn in your career when your daily concerns shift from *"Will this antibiotic cause kidney failure?"* to _"Will this loop crash my machine?"_

 That’s been my journey from clinical pharmacist to data scientist.
 On the surface, these two paths couldn’t seem more different.
-One involves lab coats, compounding tools, and patient counsellimg at odd hours.
+One involves lab coats, compounding tools, and patient counselling at odd hours.
 The other, lines of Python code, data dashboards, and unexplained error messages at 2a.m.
 But the longer I walk this path, the more I realize how deeply connected these worlds actually are.

 ## Clinical Pharmacy: Where the Answers Are Meant to Be Known

 In pharmacy school, we were trained to be experts in the known.
 Every drug had a mechanism, a half-life, a set of interactions and contraindications.
 We memorized pathways, mastered protocols, and understood how substances moved through the body.
 If a patient presented with a problem, our job was to connect symptoms to interventions with precision.
-The knowledge was already mapped.
-And in many cases, the "right answer" was backed by decades of clinical research.
+The knowledge was already mapped, and in many cases, the "right answer" was backed by decades of clinical research.

-But even within that structure, things weren’t always clear.
-Patients responded unpredictably.
-Polypharmacy created endless grey zones.
-Sometimes, the textbook didn’t match the human in front of you.
+But even within that structure, things weren’t always clear e.g. patients responded unpredictably, polypharmacy created endless grey zones, and sometimes, the textbook didn’t match the human in front of you.
 We adjusted, investigated, collaborated.
 We worked within the knowns, but we were always watching for the unknowns trying to slip through.

 ## Data Science: Where the Answers Are Still Being Written

 Stepping into data science was like stepping off the map.
 Suddenly, no one was handing me a neat protocol.
-Instead, I was given a raw dataset and a vague question like *"Why are customers churning?"* or \"Can we predict this trend before it happens?"
+Instead, I was given a raw dataset and a vague question like *"Why are customers churning?"* or *"Can we predict this trend before it happens?"*

 There was no formulary to consult.
 No BNF.
 Just data, curiosity, and a lot of Googling or hoping someone responds to your question on Stack Overflow because you could not find an exact match to your situation from the past questions other people have asked.
 In pharmacy, “I don’t know” felt like a failing grade.
 In data science, it’s where the work begins.
 You learn to live in uncertainty.
 You ask questions that may not have answers yet.
 You run models that half-work, dig through noise to find patterns, and try again when they don’t hold up.

 It’s messy.
-It’s humbling.
-And it’s wildly fulfilling.
+It’s humbling...and it’s wildly fulfilling.

 ## What Ties Them Together...